The Tarot Suits in Love Readings

 PentaclesEarth (money, work, physical health)

-In a love and relationship reading, you usually look for Cups cards to see if there is an emotional connection.
-One of the first things I notice when looking at a spread is a complete absence of Cups and then I take that to be a sign that while the Seeker may think this is about love, it is more about projection.
+Tarot cards from the Cups suit harbour the energies of emotions, love, and relationships.
+So for romantic relationships, you usually look for Cups cards to see if there is an emotional connection.
+One of the first things I notice when looking at a love Tarot reading is if there is a complete absence of Cups.
+I then take that to be a sign that while the Seeker may think the relationship is about love, some other reason for the connection is more relevant.

 The Ace of Cups is for new love but can also indicate a heart opening that leads to commitment or a renewal of interest in making the relationship blossom.